goldentroll/angular-amazona-final/README.md

 - CSS Styling for laying out the website to make it beautiful and easy to use
 - Node.JS to create backend API
 - Mongodb to create database to save foods and cusotmers
-- JWT for implementing the Authentication mechanism
+- JWT for implementing the Auth mechanism
 - PayPal API to make online payments inside your website